hassan-obeid/tr_b_causal_2020/notebooks/_06-Architecture.md

 ### 20.3 How will bug-fixes be handled?
 By whom?
 Bug fixes will be prioritized based on importance and urgency.
 Each bug fix will be handled by a team member most comfortable with the source code for the sake of efficiency.
+The debugging code shared by Timothy will be key in fixing any bugs in the code.
+Fixing bugs will also follow the github workflow starting with submitting an issue and creating a branch for fixing the bug, all the way until merging the branch to `master`.

 ## 21. Description of reuse strategy:
 ### How is the architecture maximally leveraging previously completed work?
 The architecture makes uses of many third party dependencies for data ingestion, data processing, analysis, and producing output.
-The team members are trying to write as little new code that replicates existing functions as possible.
+The team members are trying to write as little new code that replicates existing functionality as possible.

 ## 22. Description of architectural alternatives (i.e. alternatives to how to carry out the project):